 For the second assertion, under the light of our previous discussions, it is enough to show that in the one-dimensional case,

 Substitute the expression for $\hat U$ from \eqref{Fourier-transform}.
 Then

-so when we change variables $t=\abs{\xi}y$, \bee \eee It is clear, from the asymptotics of the Bessel functions from Lemma \ref{lemma-Bessel} that the constants $\tilde c_i$, $i=1,2,3,4$ are finite.
-On the other hand, each of the four integrals $\tilde J_i$, $i=1,2,3,4$, can be written as a linear combination of the following two:
+so when we change variables $t=\abs{\xi}y$, \bee \eee Clearly, from the asymptotics of the Bessel functions from Lemma \ref{lemma-Bessel}, the constants $\tilde c_i$, $i=1,2,3,4$ are finite.
+At the same time, each of the four integrals $\tilde J_i$, $i=1,2,3,4$, can be written as a linear combination of two:

 which are finite because of the hypothesis on $w$. \end{proof}